LeSpib/TraductionLaTeX/README.md

 L'objectif de ce projet est de traduire en français la documentation de différentes extensions de LaTeX.

-*The goal of this project is to translate in french some LaTeX packages documentations*
+*The goal of this project is to translate in french some LaTeX packages documentations.*

 ### Aspects juridiques